jaclu/tmux-power-zoom/README.md

 ## Notice - Do not use this plugin on tmux 3.7!

 On tmux 3.7 `break-pane` causes tmux to instantly crash, so do not use this on 3.7!
+The tmux team is aware and the fix is already planned for 3.7a

 ## Recent changes